Emma Best (journalist): In the media and the arts

 Best was part of Vice's roundtable of technologists, hackers, and journalists that dissected the fourth season of Mr. Robot.

 Personal life

 After the publication of "GabLeaks" in 2021, Gab CEO Andrew Torba released a statement in which he referred to the leakers as "mentally ill tranny demon hackers".
-Best said that the incident left them with "the constant awareness that many of the people we publish data [about], at best, do not care about the quality of life for people like me unless it’s profitable for them in some way, and many others would gladly cheer on or commit violence against queer people like me just for existing."
+Best said that the incident left them with "the constant awareness that many of the people we publish data [about], at best, do not care about the quality of life for people like me unless it's profitable for them in some way, and many others would gladly cheer on or commit violence against queer people like me just for existing."
 That same year, Anonymous associate Barrett Brown accused Best and other members of DDoSecrets of faking being transgender to obscure their histories in the intelligence community.

-Emma Best lives in Boston.
-They are queer and nonbinary, and are married to fellow DDoSecrets member Xan North.
+Best is queer and nonbinary, is married to fellow DDoSecrets member Xan North.
 In 2018, Best's passport application was denied and paperwork with their application disappeared.